wakchaurekiran/myprofile/README.md

 ## Introduction

 Welcome to Dr. Kiran Wakchaure's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.
+This website showcases the skills, projects, study material and experiences of Dr. Kiran Wakchaure.

 ## About Dr. Kiran Wakchaure